Multidimensional continued fractions and symbolic codings of toral translations: Examples

+where $D_\sJP$ is the set of all directive sequences $(\iota_{a_k,b_k})$ satisfying the admissibility condition~\eqref{eq:admJP} for all $k \in \NN$.
+This isomorphy is due to the fact that the set $\{\Delta_{a,b} : (a,b)\in \cL\}$ is a generating (Markov) partition for~$T_\sJP$, which yields weak convergence; see \cite[Section~5]{Lagarias:93}.

-Since $Z$ has the same Lyapunov spectrum as $A_\sJP$, assertion (a) follows immediately.
-Assertion (b) is easily checked.
-Indeed, $\sigma=\iota_{0,1}$ is a unit Pisot substitution (see also \cite{DFP:04} for relations between the Jacobi--Perron algorithm and Pisot numbers) for which $(\sigma)^\infty \in D_\sJP$ is admissible.
-Moreover, using for instance the balanced pair algorithm (as we did in Lemma~\ref{lem:BPA} for another substitution) one easily checks that $(X_\sigma,\Sigma)$ has purely discrete spectrum.
-This implies that the right eigenvector $\bx\in\Delta$ of the incidence matrix of $\sigma$ is a periodic Pisot point with $\bphi(\bx)$ having purely discrete spectrum.
-Thus all the conditions of Theorem~\ref{theo:MCF} are satisfied and, because of properness of almost all directive sequences, we arrive at the following result.
+To apply Theorem~\ref{theo:MCF}, it remains to establish that there exists a periodic Pisot point $\bx \in \Delta$ for which $\bphi_\sJP(\bx)$ has purely discrete spectrum.
+This assertion is easily checked.
+Indeed, $\iota_{0,1}$ is a unimodular Pisot substitution (see also \cite{DFP:04} for relations between the Jacobi--Perron algorithm and Pisot numbers) and $(\iota_{0,1})^\infty \in D_\sJP$ is admissible.
+Moreover, using for instance the balanced pair algorithm (as we did in Section~\ref{sec:exSelmer} for another substitution), one easily checks that $\iota_{0,1}$ has purely discrete spectrum.
+This implies that the right eigenvector $\bx \in \Delta$ of the incidence matrix of~$\sigma$ is a periodic Pisot point with $\bphi_\sJP(\bx)$ having purely discrete spectrum.
+Thus, all the conditions of Theorem~\ref{theo:MCF} are satisfied and, because of right properness of all directive sequences, we arrive together with Theorem~\ref{t:nc} at the following result.